benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 5. Copy the manual page "description.html" into QGIS subfolder "apps\grass\grass78\docs", and rename it to "v.net.models.html".
 6. Also copy all ".png" files (they are the illustrations for the manual page) into "apps\grass\grass78\docs".
 7. Quit and restart QGIS using the "QGIS Desktop with GRASS 7"(!) launcher.

+For use via the QGIS GRASS 8 plug-in:

 # Notes and caveats